 These dialers come with several advantages such as having the option to set local presence, allowing integrations with CRM’s like NationBuilder and giving detailed reports of call center campaigns, just to name a few.

 And most importantly, always schedule a follow up with the client.
-By doing so, you’re making sure to walk away with something concrete from the call.
+By doing so, you’re making sure to walk away with something concrete from the cold call.
 Don’t just say you’ll get back to them; set a date and time, which tells your prospect that you’re serious about business and have specifically blocked time for the purpose.

 Even if it seems like you will be rejected, try scheduling one.
 Who knows, they might even say yes and you’ll be pleasantly surprised.
 It’s always better to ask, politely.